Must Do Nature Walks on the Gold Coast Hinterland – With 4 Easy Waterfalls to See

 The track to Curtis Falls leads you through the rainforest.

-The lookout gives you an excellent close-up view of the falls and is large enough to take quite a few people.
-As this is a popular place for photographers, and you’ll find a few with tripods, which take up a bit more space.
+The lookout gives you an excellent close-up view of the falls and is large enough to accommodate quite a few people.
+This is a popular place for photographers, and you’ll find a few with tripods, which take up a bit more space.

 Curtis Falls taking nature walks on the Gold Coast.